XSEDE/Discovery_Manage-XDCDB-Resources/README.md

-# XSEDE Information Services - Manage-XDCDB-Resources
+# Manage-XDCDB-Resources Router for XSEDE Information Services

 Synchronize XDCDB Resources to the Information Services warehouse.